SF Civic Tech

 Interface formats considered

-2. Google Maps pattern due to user familiarity
+2. Google Maps pattern: due to user familiarity

-Not Chosen: 2) The Google Maps pattern is focused around the map, which was decided against as the map was deemed to be secondary to the hazard data and resources, based on the user goals discovered in the initial research.
-3) Portal with Left Navigation Menu was decided against since it would require unnecessary interaction to use, which could pose difficulty for those with screen readers and the less computer literate.
+The Google Maps pattern is focused around the map, which was decided against as the map was deemed to be secondary to the hazard data and resources, based on the discovered user needs.

-Defining flows to user goals
+Defining user flows

 Finding necessary screens